JarneRenders/CircumferenceChecker/README.md

 Graphs are read from stdin in graph6 format.
 Graphs are sent to stdout in graph6 format.
 If the input graph had a graph6 header, so will the output graph (if it passes through the filter).

+If no options are passed the program will compute the circumference of the input graphs.

 ```
     -c, --induced-cycle